-- Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Ian Rowden, a member of the senior leadership team and Hugh Samuelson, governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team are responsible for - o procuring filtering and monitoring systems. - o documenting decisions on what is blocked or allowed and why. - reviewing the effectiveness of our provision. - o overseeing reports. - o ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and IT service providers and staff have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The IT service providers and staff have technical responsibility for: - o maintaining filtering and monitoring systems. - o providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks.
+- Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - Rowena Evett-Collins, a member of the senior leadership team and George Smart, governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team are responsible for - o procuring filtering and monitoring systems. - o documenting decisions on what is blocked or allowed and why. - reviewing the effectiveness of our provision. - overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and staff have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - o any filtering and monitoring reports.

-- All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.
+- o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The staff have technical responsibility for: - maintaining filtering and monitoring systems. - o providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.

-Decision making and reviewing our filtering and monitoring provision
+6.2.2 Decision making and reviewing our filtering and monitoring provision

-- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the IT service providers and staff.
-Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - o These checks are achieved by: - monthly checks undertaken by the headteacher - checks are undertaken with two members of staff present - checks are undertaken in a location where confidentiality can be achieved, during working hours, when pupils are not present in the headteachers office, - checks are logged/recorded, any technical concerns are flagged to the IT staff or IT service provider and safeguarding concerns are actioned by the DSL etc.in line with school policy.
+- When procuring and/or making decisions about our filtering and monitoring provision, our senior leadership team works closely with the DSL and the staff.
+Decisions have been recorded and informed by an approach which ensures our systems meet our school specific needs and circumstances, including but not limited to our pupil risk profile and specific technology use. - Any changes to the filtering and monitoring approaches will be assessed by staff with safeguarding, educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - Our school undertakes an at least annual review of our filtering and monitoring systems to ensure we understand the changing needs and potential risks posed to our community. - In addition, our school undertakes regular checks on our filtering and monitoring systems, which are logged and recorded, to ensure our approaches are effective and can provide assurance to the governing body that we are meeting our safeguarding obligations. - These checks are achieved by termly monitoring reports run by the Lead DSL, a member of the IT team and the Site Operations Manager.
+Reports will be run in the Deputy Headteacher's office and results are logged on the termly safeguarding report to Governors.
+Any safeguarding concerns are logged within CPOMS relating to the identified pupil and actioned accordingly.
+Any technical concerns are raised with the IT staff and Cantium.